Be brave, spread love and stay safe.

 Friday, April 24, 2020

-(May, 2020 -- Los Angeles, CA) Actor Sebastian Faure is honored to be working in Mank an upcoming American biographical drama film about screenwriter Herman J. Mankiewicz, and his battles with director Orson Welles over screenplay credit for Citizen Kane.
+(October, 2020 -- Los Angeles, CA) Actor Sebastian Faure is honored to be appearing in Mank as Ckark Gable.
+Mank is an upcoming American biographical drama film about screenwriter Herman J. Mankiewicz, and his battles with director Orson Welles over screenplay credit for Citizen Kane.

 Mank is directed by David Fincher, based on a script written by his father Jack, with Gary Oldman in the title role.
 The film will be distributed by Netflix, and produced by Fincher, Ceán Chaffin, and Douglas Urbanski.